Have friends and family who love movies on Blu-ray, DVD or streaming? Recommend The Bits Facebook page to them... http://t.co/KAOJo3AseQ

 All right, we’ve got a bunch of good news for you here at The Bits today.

-And our own Russell Hammond will have the weekly Release Dates & Artwork update available soon here.
-As always, a portion of anything you order from Amazon in the same session after clicking through to them from our links goes to help support our work here at The Bits and we surely do appreciate it.
+First though, our own Russell Hammond has updated the Release Dates & Artwork section will all the latest Blu-ray, DVD and Video Game cover artwork and Amazon.com pre-order links.
+As always, a portion of anything you order from Amazon in the same session after clicking to them through our links goes to help support our work here at The Bits and we really appreciate it!

 Now then... any Hill Street Blues fans out there?
 Shout!
 Factory has just announced the release of Hill Street Blues: The Complete Series on DVD on 4/29 (SRP $199.99)!
 The 34-disc box set will include all 144 episodes of the series, along with new interviews with the creators and cast, including Steven Bochco, Dennis Franz, James B. Sikking, Bruce Weitz, Alan Rachins, Gregory Hoblit, Dennis Dugan, Jeffrey Lewis and more.
 You’ll also get a commemorative 24-page book with photos, liner notes and an essay by TV critic Tom Shales.
 You’ll find cover art below and the title is now available for pre-order on Amazon.
 [Read on here...]